Identification

 Spill cleanup procedures, containment, and environmental protection

-As an immediate precautionary measure, isolate spill or leak area for at least 50 meters (150 feet) in all directions.
-Keep unauthorized personnel away.
 Stay upwind.
 Keep out of low areas.
 Ventilate closed spaces before entering.
-If your facility or operation has an "Oil or Hazardous Substance Contingency Plan", activate its procedures.
+If your facility or operation has an 'Oil or Hazardous Substance Contingency Plan', activate its procedures.
 Take immediate steps to stop and contain the spill.
-For technical advice and assistance related to chemicals, contact your local fire/HAZMAT department.
+Stop leak if you can do it without risk.
 Do not touch or walk through spilled material.

 Take up with sand or other non-combustible absorbent material and place into containers for later disposal.